Yumi Matsutoya

-Biography

-Early years
+Early life

 Yumi Arai was born in 1954 in Hachiōji, Tokyo.
 She had three brothers and one sister, and her family ran a draper shop called Arai Gofukuten, established in 1912.
 When she was a junior high school student, she used to go to an Italian restaurant called Chianti, which had opened in 1960.
 In those days, many celebrities went to the restaurant; Akira Kurosawa, Yukio Mishima, Kōbō Abe, Seiji Ozawa, Ryu Murakami, Taro Okamoto, Kishin Shinoyama, and Hiroshi "Monsieur" Kamayatsu, who eventually became her first record producer.
 Alfa Music, the publishing company to which she belonged early her in career (later to become a full-fledged record label in 1977), was founded by people who were regular customers at Chianti.

-Her nickname "Yuming" was given to her by Sy Chen (シー・ユー・チェン), a Chinese bassist she had a crush on when she was 13 years old.
-She began her music career when she was still young.
-At the age of 14, she worked as a musician for the first time.
-Having worked as a studio musician, she also wrote many original songs.
+The nickname "Yuming" was given to Matsutoya by Sy Chen (シー・ユー・チェン), a Chinese bassist she had a crush on when she was 13 years old.
+At the age of 14, Matsutoya worked as a studio musician for the first time and also began writing original songs.
 When she was 17 years old, her first original song titled "Ai wa Totsuzen ni" was released.
-It was sung by Katsumi Kahashi, the former guitarist of the influential 1960s Japanese band The Tigers.
+It was sung by Katsumi Kahashi, the former guitarist in the 1960s Japanese band The Tigers.

 In April 1972, Arai entered Tama Art University.
 At the same time, she signed with then-publishing company Alfa as a music artist.
 At first, she wanted to be a songwriter.
 However, the founder of the publishing company, Kunihiko Murai, encouraged her to work as a singer-songwriter.